NYC Family Attractions

 RAPID TRANSIT: B, D, F, N, R, V, 1, 6, 9 lines

 Empire State Building

 DESCRIPTION: Since its opening in 1931, nearly 110 million visitors have ascended to the top.
 This civil engineering marvel and National Historic Landmark can arguably claim to be the most famous structure by modern man.
 It was built on the site of the original Waldorf-Astoria Hotel.
-It was built in the height of the Great Depression and still it cost $41 million; though has its 102 stories and a height of 1250 feet, the foundation set in bedrock only descends to 55 feet.
+It was built in the height of the Great Depression and still it cost $41 million.
+Though has its 102 stories and a height of 1250 feet, the foundation set in bedrock only descends to 55 feet, which is kind of weird when you think of it.
 The lobby is another of New York’s art deco masterpieces.
 All bags are subject to search before traveling to the 86th Floor observatory.
 102nd Floor Observatory tickets are only sold upon arrival at the Empire State Building for $15 in addition to regular admission tickets.
 Christmas is a favorite time to visit with the special lighting.

 ADMISSION: Express Pass $$; Military and Age 5 or younger enter Free

 DAYS & HOURS: daily 8a-2a; last elevators go up at 1:15a